 Rent a Car or Bike: Renting a car or bike makes it easier to get around the island for a cheaper fare.
 Book online in advance and pick it up as soon as you arrive from one of the major rental agencies at the airport.

-Bus: A bus is a good option if you are on a tight budget, where you can distinguish the buses by their colours.
-For example, blue and white buses go from the airport and the cruise ship terminal to Corfu city, and green buses travel from the city to the resort areas and villages around the island.
+Bus: A bus is a good option if you are on a tight budget, as you can distinguish buses by their colours.
+For example, blue and white buses go from the airport and the cruise ship terminal to Corfu City, and green buses travel from the city to the resort areas and villages around the island.

 Things to do on Corfu Island

-Corfu has been one of the most renowned islands around the world since the 20th century, and many visitors go there to relive their childhood memories, as it was a favourite destination for family vacations for decades.
+Corfu has been one of the most renowned islands worldwide since the 20th century.
+Many visitors go there to relive their childhood memories, as it was a favourite destination for family vacations for decades.
 The island’s northeast coast is primarily developed by a few British holiday companies, with large, expensive villas.

-Corfu was visited by many European royal families and elites, including Emperor Wilhelm II of Germany and Empress Elizabeth of Austria.
+Many European royal families and elites, including Emperor Wilhelm II of Germany and Empress Elizabeth of Austria, visited Corfu.

 The island has an attractive climate for tourists during the summer and spring, where you can find charming beaches with their soft sand and clear waters.